-ua-parser-js vs express-useragent vs device vs express-device
+ua-parser-js vs device vs express-device vs express-useragent

-User-Agent Parsing Libraries Comparison
+User-Agent Parsing Libraries

-ua-parser-jsexpress-useragentdeviceexpress-deviceSimilar Packages:
+ua-parser-jsdeviceexpress-deviceexpress-useragentSimilar Packages:

-What's User-Agent Parsing Libraries?
+User-Agent Parsing Libraries

 User-Agent parsing libraries are essential tools in web development that help identify the type of device, browser, and operating system that a user is utilizing to access a web application.
 These libraries enable developers to tailor the user experience based on the capabilities and characteristics of the user's device, ensuring optimal performance and compatibility across various platforms.
 They analyze the User-Agent string sent by the browser and extract meaningful information, which can be used for responsive design, analytics, and feature adaptation.

-Package Weekly Downloads Trend
+Npm Package Weekly Downloads Trend

 Github Stars Ranking